scottwatt/Module-1/README.md

 # Code Refactor Starter Code

 In this Module 1 Challenge, I was assigned to read a user story and an acceptance criteria.
 I had to make changes to the supplied code to meet the changes listed in the acceptance criteria.
-This lesson is designed to teach me about semantic HTML, CSS, and how the stylesheet interacts with the linked .html sheet.
+This lesson is designed to teach me about search engine optimization,semantic HTML, CSS, and how the stylesheet interacts with the linked .html sheet.

 ## Acceptance Criteria